 |A,R,S,T,V||41% of SUB-TOTAL|

-British Columbia and Newfoundland require a Movement Certificate from the Canadian Food and Inspection Agency ($15).
-All other provinces do not require any certification.
+Orders to BC, AB, SK, MB, N.ON, NT, YK, and NU now all require Movement Certificates from the Canadian Food and Inspection Agency ($15).
+NB, NS, PE, S.ON and QC do not require any certification.

-Shipping charges are calculated by USPS using their Click-n-Ship rates, plus a $15 fee for the phytosanitary certificate.
+Shipping charges are calculated by USPS and UPS using their automated rates, plus a $15 fee for the phytosanitary certificate.

 Orders by Other Methods

-*Please Note: Orders processed through the website are best for both the customer and nursery.
-It's a streamlined process, whereas other methods might involve unavailable plants, miscalculations, and missing payments and information.
-All of this takes time to retrieve and correct and your order isn't processed as promptly.
+*Please Note: All orders must be submitted on the website.
+The website is also our inventory tracking platform.
+This streamlined process is best for both the customer and nursery, whereas other methods might involve unavailable plants, miscalculations, and missing payments and information.
+All of this would take time to retrieve and correct and your order would not be processed as promptly.

 We accept payment by cheque, money order, E-transfer, VISA, MasterCard or American Express.

-Orders are not processed until payment is received.
+Orders are not processed until payment is received, and cheques have cleared.